bmatschke/s-unit-equations/elliptic-curve-tables/bounded-rad2N/README.md

 Moreover, all folders except for `K_1.1.1.1*` contain further data for additional S, outside the above mentioned range.

+### Disclaimer

+Please see the "possible bugs" section in the readme of the root folder.

 ### Format

 The format is the same as in the parent directory, except that in `K_1.1.1.1*` the files are zipped: